Keep It Mello

-"Keep It Mello" is the debut commercial single by American electronic music producer and DJ Marshmello featuring Mexican-Canadian rapper Omar LinX, it was released on January 8, 2016, as lead single from Marshmello's debut studio album Joytime.
+"Keep It Mello" is the debut commercial single by American electronic music producer and DJ Marshmello featuring Mexican-Canadian rapper Omar LinX.
+It was released on January 8, 2016, as the lead single from Marshmello's debut studio album Joytime.

 Composition

 The song is written in the key of F Minor, with a tempo of 142 beats per minute.

 Music video

 An accompanying music video was released on April 8, 2016.
 The video features cameros from Dillon Francis, Mija, Getter, Ookay, and Borgore.
 According to a description by staffs of Billboard, it features as "traces its cartoonish protagonist and LinX on a journey from the convenience store to a star-studded backyard party."
 And marks "by marshmallow pong games and toasts".